whiskyechobravo/kerko/docs/getting_started.md

    text editor to assign proper values to the variables outlined below.

     - `KERKOAPP_SECRET_KEY`: This variable is required for generating secure tokens in web forms.
-It should have a secure, random value and it really has to be secret.
+It should have a hard to guess, and should really remain secret.
 For this reason, never add your `.env` file to a code repository.
     - `KERKOAPP_ZOTERO_API_KEY`: Your Zotero API key, as [created on zotero.org](https://www.zotero.org/settings/keys/new).
 We recommend that